ObsidianLabs/bsc-dapp-tutorial/README.EN.md

 BSC offers block explorer apps for network and on-chain information inquiry, Click to access [Testnet Explorer - testnet.bscscan.com](https://testnet.bscscan.com/) or [Mainnet Explorer - bscscan.com](https://bscscan.com/).

 ### BSC Data Solution
-When you're no longer satisfied with the chain's speed in sync that are limited by the scalability of native nodes, StreamingFast offers an alternative streaming solution with full history for those who wants to get real-time updates of contracts, account balances, AMM prices or sync their local database, with speed 50x faster than nodes.
+If you're no longer satisfied with the chain's speed in sync as a result of scalability limited by native nodes, StreamingFast offers an alternative streaming solution with full history for those who wants to get real-time updates of contracts, account balances, AMM prices or sync their local database, with speed 50x faster than nodes.
 Available to everyone for free at [StreamingFast.io]https://streamingfast.io

 ### Faucet
 Developers often needs tokens when developing on BSC Testnet to play with contract or to make transactions.
 BSC Testnet offers [Faucet](https://testnet.binance.org/faucet-smart) service to acquire free testnet tokens， of course BSC Studio also integrates [Faucet Functionality](https://github.com/ObsidianLabs/BSC-Studio#faucet) in the toolbar for easier invocation to faucet tokens.